Line 93 under construction near Floodwood, MN, July 2021 (Photo: MS)

 Now help us make it the last new oil pipeline in the Midwest.

-Enbridge’s new Line 3 is the last gasp of a dying industry, an expansion meant to replace an aging pipeline that was operating at reduced capacity.
+Enbridge’s new Line 93 (formerly known as Line 3) is the last gasp of a dying industry, an expansion meant to replace an aging pipeline that was operating at reduced capacity.
 The construction of new fossil fuel infrastructure runs directly counter to the urgent need to shift to renewable energy.
-Worse, Line 3 carries tar sands oil, which contributes more to climate change than conventional oil.
-Halting pipelines like Line 3 is necessary to quickly curb carbon emissions by eliminating the ability to get fossil fuels to markets.
+Worse, Line 93 carries tar sands oil, which contributes more to climate change than conventional oil.
+Halting pipelines like Line 93 is necessary to quickly curb carbon emissions by curtailing the ability to get fossil fuels to markets.
 Enbridge has shown itself to be indifferent to the environment countless times, including the July 2010 rupture of their Line 6b, which dumped around a million gallons of toxic oil into the Kalamazoo River in Michigan.
 Recently it came out that Enbridge has been unable or unwilling to secure adequate “environmental impairment liability” insurance, making the aftermath of a potential major spill even more worrying.

 Enbridge Energy’s route runs from Canada through Minnesota to Superior, Wisconsin, crossing land where Indigenous peoples have hunting, fishing, and gathering rights granted by the 1854 Treaty between the U.S. and Chippewa Tribes.
 Foreseeing the environmental destruction the pipeline would cause, Indigenous water protectors resisted and protested at every turn.
 In response, Enbridge deputized Minnesota police forces, leading to arrests and criminal charges against more than one thousand water protectors.
 You can support the efforts to drop the charges against the water protectors by clicking here.